-General liability insurance pays for claims when someone else was injured or their property was damaged and your business and your employees are at fault.
+Public liability insurance pays for claims when someone else was injured or their property was damaged and your business and your employees are at fault.
 There is also statutory liability and employers' liability to protect your business in the event that it has breached laws or caused illness to employees.

-So How Much Does It This Cost?
+So How Much Does Business Insurance and Public Liability Cover Cost?

 Material damage insurance can be purchased for around $500 (plus fire and emergency levy) for a year and business interruption cover can be obtained for between $150 and $200.

-A general liability policy for a small business for a year can be purchased from as low as $225 a year.
+A public liability policy for a small business for a year can be purchased from as low as $225 a year.
 This equates to only $18.75 per month.
 Add statutory and employers’ liability cover and you can still get adequate lability insurance for as low as $400 for a year, equating to $33 per month, or less than the price of a cup of coffee per day.

 Where Can I Buy Small Business Insurance?